 How many pre-ordered your album?

 If you have a Kickstarter campaign or if you pre-sell your album through your website or other channels, you have to know the exact number so you can arrive at a good estimate of CDs to press.
+Pre-order has a number of reasons why it is proven to be an effective medium for local artists.
+The primary reason is that the all or nothing model works.

 How many CDs have you sold in the past?